tasmota/docs/docs/HASPmota.md

-# OpenHASP :material-cpu-32-bit:
+# HASPmota :material-cpu-32-bit:

 !!! info "This feature is experimental"

-Tasmota is happy to support OpenHASP format, which allows to describe rich graphics interfaces using simple JSON templates.
-OpenHASP support leverages the power of [LVGL](https://tasmota.github.io/docs/LVGL/) and the [Berry language](https://tasmota.github.io/docs/Berry/), but doesn't need to code nor learn the LVGL API.
+Tasmota is happy to support OpenHASP compatible format (named HASPmota), which allows to describe rich graphics interfaces using simple JSON templates.
+HASPmota support leverages the power of [LVGL](https://tasmota.github.io/docs/LVGL/) and the [Berry language](https://tasmota.github.io/docs/Berry/), but doesn't need to code nor learn the LVGL API.

 This feature is heavily inspired from @franvoie's [OpenHASP project](https://github.com/HASwitchPlate/openHASP).

 ## Minimal requirements

-**Hardware**: OpenHASP is supported on all ESP32 variants, and requires a display configured with universal display (using `display.ini` or `autoconf`).
+**Hardware**: HASPmota is supported on all ESP32 variants, and requires a display configured with universal display (using `display.ini` or `autoconf`).
 You should see a splash screen at startup.

-Currently **PSRAM** is required to run OpenHASP.
+Currently **PSRAM** is required to run HASPmota.
 The core engine is compiled and loaded in memory, which makes it unsuitable for ESP32 without PSRAM.
 Future versions

 **Firmware**: you need a tasmota firmware with LVGL support, like `tasmota32-lvgl` or a self-compiled version.

 ## Quick tour

-You can see OpenHASP in action in a couple of minutes.
+You can see HASPmota in action in a couple of minutes.

 Upload in your ESP32 file system the following files, from: https://github.com/arendst/Tasmota/tree/development/tasmota/berry/openhasp